syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Export-To-PDF.md

 //pdfDocument.PageSettings.Orientation = PdfPageOrientation.Portrait;
 option.PdfDocument = pdfDocument;
 {% endhighlight %}
+{% endtabs %}

 ![](SfDataGrid_images/PDF/Landscape.png)

 ### Setting Header and Footer

-SfDataGrid provides a way to display additional content at the top (Header) or bottom (Footer) of the page while exporting to PDF.
-This can be achieved by handling `DataGridPdfExportingController.HeaderAndFooterExporting` event.
+The SfDataGrid provides a way to display additional content at the top (header) or bottom (footer) of the page while exporting to PDF by handling the `DataGridPdfExportingController.HeaderAndFooterExporting` event.

 You can insert the string in header and footer in PdfHeaderFooterEventHandler.
-Setting `PdfPageTemplateElement` to `PdfHeaderFooterEventArgs.PdfDocumentTemplate.Top` loads the content at top of the page and setting the `PdfPageTemplateElement` to  `PdfHeaderFooterEventArgs.PdfDocumentTemplate.Bottom` loads the content at bottom of the page.
+Setting `PdfPageTemplateElement` to `PdfHeaderFooterEventArgs.PdfDocumentTemplate.Top` loads the content at top of the page, and setting the `PdfPageTemplateElement` to  `PdfHeaderFooterEventArgs.PdfDocumentTemplate.Bottom` loads the content at bottom of the page.

+{% tabs %}
 {% highlight c# %}
 DataGridPdfExportingController pdfExport = new DataGridPdfExportingController();
 pdfExport.HeaderAndFooterExporting += PdfExport_HeaderAndFooterExporting;